dotnet/linker/docs/design/trimmed-assemblies.md

 With more aggressive defaults, it could make sense to support an attribute opt-out via `[assembly: AssemblyMetadata("IsTrimmable", "False")]`.
 This would provide a way for developers to indicate that their assemblies should not be trimmed.

 Its semantics should be the same as setting `IsTrimmable` MSBuild metadata to `false` for the assembly.
-These semantics result in the assembly getting rooted and getting the `copy` action, which keeps all members in the assembly but can still rewrite it to fix references to removed type forwarders.
+These semantics currently result in the assembly getting rooted and getting the `copy` action, which keeps all members in the assembly but can still rewrite it to fix references to removed type forwarders.

+We would like to avoid a situation where developers overuse the attribute, and we end up with many libraries that can't be trimmed because of it.
+This would be especially counterproductive for developers interested in aggressive linking.
+Its use should be reserved for cases where a library is intrinsically not trimmable - but it's not obvious when this would be the case.
+Typically, whether a library is safe to trim depends on the context of the application that uses it.

 We may also consider whether the opt-out should instead prevent the linker from rewriting the attributed assembly.
 A developer might reasonably expect that adding this attribute would prevent modification by the linker.
 This could be useful as a way to preserve assemblies that have invariants which would be broken by rewriting, or which contain data that would be removed by the linker even with the `copy` action.
 We would need to decide how to handle removed type forwarders - we could preserve referenced type forwarders, or produce an error if the assembly references a removed type forwarder.